-When you addressed the Nation on May 8th to announce your decision to intensify the war in Vietnam in response to the Communist offensive, you asked for the support of the American People.
+When on May 8th President Nixon addressed the Nation to announce his decision to intensify the war in Vietnam in response to the Communist offensive, he asked for the support of the American people.

-Your decision is neither morally nor politically justifiable because it is based on misstatements of the origin, nature, and conduct of the war, and on unacceptable premises concerning the consequences of various possible outcomes of the conflict.
+The President's decision is neither morally nor politically justifiable because it is based on misstatements of the origin, nature, and conduct of the war, and on unacceptable premises concerning the consequences of the various possible outcomes of the conflict.